-This change would require an update to compliance software to reflect new minimum R-values.
+This change would require an update to compliance software to reflect new maximum U-factors.

 The proposed code change for mandatory wall insulation applies only to framed above-grade walls.
 All other types of exterior walls are excluded from the proposal.